zmk81096/efishery_task/README.md

 4. pip install robotframework-selenium2library

+#### How to run this automation
-5. Clone this repo
+1. Clone this repo

-6. Open in your code editor
+2. Open in your code editor

-7. Run this command in the code editor terminal `robot -d "report" ./tests-web/search.robot`
+3. Run this command in the code editor terminal `robot -d "report" ./tests-web/search.robot`